 A second machine factory acceptance followed in April 2023.
 Both machines are scheduled to launch on parallel tunnels this summer.

 The Rapid Excavation and Tunneling Conference (RETC) is sponsored by the Society for Mining, Metallurgy & Exploration (SME).
 The show focuses on developments, technology, trends, and innovations that directly affect the tunneling and underground construction industry through a wide variety of technical presentations.
-Stop by the Robbins booth #506 to meet with our expert staff and found out the latest about our products and projects.
+Stop by the Robbins booth #409 to meet with our expert staff and find out the latest about our products and projects.
 Be sure to check out our technical presentations as well:

 Enhanced Probe Drilling and Pre–Grouting Design and Recommendations on Hard Rock TBMs